feathersjs/docs/getting-started/introduction.md

 Feathers is different.
 Feathers allows you to send **and** receive data over websockets, bringing real-time to the forefront and making your apps incredibly snappy.

-All of the Feathers ecosystem has been modeled around supporting real-time communication and making it a first class citizen instead of a hacky add on.
+All of the Feathers ecosystem have been modeled around supporting real-time communication and making it a first class citizen instead of a hacky add-on.
 You can even forgo REST altogether and simply use websockets to communicate with your app, making it ideal for real-time IoT devices, among other things.

 ---